When fall comes around, it’s time to get out your knitting needles to make something warm and cosy to wear!

 If you are a knitter – there are so many great oversized sweater knitting patterns – take a look at this post and find something you can make for fall.

-There are also many scarf knitting patterns that are perfect for fall and winter that you can easily make yourself.
+There are also many hat knitting patterns that are perfect for fall and winter that you can easily make yourself.

 In this pattern roundup – take a look at the top fall knitting patterns that you can make this season >